 Let me ask you this.
 Pick wisely.
-If our choice was tomorrow developing that first cancerous cell in our lungs, brain or pancreas, or an extra inch in our waist, which would you pick?
+If your choices were tomorrow developing that first cancerous cell in your lungs, brain or pancreas, or an extra inch in your waist, which would you pick?

-How many cancer causing or promoting chemicals will be in your next bite of food?
+How many cancer causing chemicals will be in your next bite of food?
 Hopefully, none.

 This intellectual use rationalization pre-assumes substantial weight gain and then makes an erroneous judgment regarding relative risks.

-First, recovery does not increase body weight, eating does.
+First, recovery does not generate the "bulk" of cessation weight gain, eating does.

-Metabolic changes may account for a pound or two.
-But you'd have to gain an additional 75 pounds in order to equal the health risks associated with smoking one pack-a-day (Whelan, A Smoking Gun, 1984).
+Long term, if unaddressed, metabolic changes and appetite suppression will account for a few extra kilograms/pounds (an average of 4 kg or 8.8 lbs).
+But you'd need to gain an additional 34 kilograms or 75 pounds in order to equal the health risks associated with smoking one pack-a-day.

-It is true that nicotine stimulates the same brain dopamine pathways as food.
+The more immediate concern is that nicotine stimulates the same brain dopamine pathways as food.
 It's also true that it is common for the uneducated new ex-user to reach for food as a dopamine pathway stimulation replacement crutch.

-While it can take up to 3 weeks for millions of extra nicotine fed dopamine pathway receptors to down-regulate to levels seen in never-users, it's also true that extra food use while waiting to feel normal again may be sufficient to establish horrible new eating patterns.
+While it can take up to 3 weeks for millions of extra nicotine fed dopamine pathway receptors to down-regulate to levels seen in never-users, it's also true that extra food use while waiting to feel normal again can add demoralizing pounds, while at the same time establishing horrible new eating patterns.

 But that's the uneducated new ex-user.
 You're smarter than that.

-You know in advance that a couple of weeks of elevated dopamine pathway wanting is coming.
+You know in advance that a few weeks of elevated dopamine pathway wanting is coming.

-You know you can pre-cut low-cal fresh veggies and make them as available in a bowl of chilling water as a bag of cookies or chips.
-Alternatively, you know that increasing your daily activity for a couple of weeks can aid in keeping weight gain to a minimum.
+You know you can pre-cut low-cal fresh veggies (cauliflower, squash, celery, cucumbers, broccoli, radishes, bell peppers, carrots) and make them as available in a bowl of chilling water as a bag of candy, cookies or chips.
+Alternatively, you know that temporarily increasing your daily activity will aid in keeping weight gain to a minimum.